A new week should be cause for experimentation – cue my Tuscan wild boar stew in dark chocolate!

 The hunting season is short and very heavily.
 It’s a team effort, so a small group of hunters scout out a designated section of forest.
 They can spend hours waiting, sometimes for nothing.
-Wild boar are very clever and very dangerous, so not a hunting season goes by when there aren’t tales of injuries.
+Wild boar are very clever and very dangerous, so a budget red dot for AR15 is used to pin the target quickly and accurately.
+But not a hunting season goes by when there aren’t tales of injuries .
 Tradition goes that the person who shoots the wild boar gets first pick of which piece of meat he (or she) wants and the rest is divided among the team.

 Since we don’t hunt, we get our wild boar from a family friend.
 Every year in autumn, he’ll bring us huge piece of wild boar, which my parents-in-law break down and freeze.
 Then in the summer months, my father-in-law will repay in kind with baskets of zucchini and tomatoes and summer fruits.
 It’s bartering at its best!

 You’ll be surprised at how porky Tuscan wild boar is.
 In the olden days, it was so gamey, you had to soak the meat in vinegar for days just to make it edible!
 These days, an overly enthusiastic (and hopefully amorous) attraction to the locals domestic pigs, have produced a porky-boary hybrid that only has the slightest hint of game.

 This braised Tuscan wild boar recipe is actually from a very famous local restaurant in the mountains near us.
 It’s called Aiuole and if you’re ever in or around Monte Amiata, I very much recommend you head there and give it a try.